-- LIBID.
-The fund is priced daily, open-ended and unlisted.
-The Scheme first invested in these funds on 20 April 2016. - 14.5% to the BMO Global Low Duration Credit Fund.
+The Scheme invests in short duration credit via a pooled fund called the CT Global Low Duration Credit Fund.
 The fund does not have a formal benchmark, but the objective of the fund is to deliver a total return commensurate with investment in low duration non-government bonds and other similar assets.
-The fund is priced daily, open ended and unlisted.
 The Scheme first invested in this fund on 3 February 2020.